nichoth/mergeparty2/README.md

 the room name.

 Since we are using [Partykit](https://www.partykit.io/), everything is tied to the lifecycle of the websocket server.
-So we create a [Repo](https://github.com/automerge/automerge-repo/tree/main) as part of constructing the websocket server.
+We create a [Repo](https://github.com/automerge/automerge-repo/tree/main) as part of constructing the websocket server.